-- Alcohol and other Drug Related Admissions to local ER 0 - Alcohol and other Drug Related Ambulance Transports/Calls for Service 0 - Alcohol and Drug Related fatalities occurring on campus 0
+- Alcohol and other Drug Related Admissions to local ER 1 - Alcohol and other Drug Related Ambulance Transports/Calls for Service 1 - Alcohol and Drug Related fatalities occurring on campus 0

 The University of Minnesota, through its Boynton Health Service, administers the Minnesota College Student Health Survey each year.
 Colleges and Universities in Minnesota are invited to participate on an annual or semi-annual basis.
 Data on student use and abuse of alcohol and drugs is collected and presented for comparative purposes.
-Martin Luther College participated in 2012 and again in 2016.
-Appended to this review are the Minnesota aggregated results for 2012 and 2015 and the MLC specific results for 2012 and 2016.
-[Please note that Martin Luther College is scheduled to participate in the 2019 survey.]
+Martin Luther College participated in 2012, 2016 and again in 2019.
+Appended to this review are the MLC specific results for 2016 and 2019.